 In the last installment of a 3-part series on blockchain in China, Forkast.News examines: Everyone knows money has value.
 But does it also have ‘values’?

 23 articles, from 2019 to 2020

 How China’s deployment of the digital yuan intertwines economics with geopolitics and concrete with virtual infrastructure, from Cambodia to the Caribbean.

 Long before most governments, the Asian superpower saw the potential in Bitcoin’s technology to spawn the next internet and a new form of money.

 The ‘Time for Trust’ report downplays the growing impact that blockchain is having on China’s economy.
 Here’s what’s really going on with this technology.

-How is China hot-housing this new technology, and are all these blockchain companies for real?
-Forkast.News takes a deep dive into the data to find the truth behind the numbers.
+China is trying to grow its blockchain industry, but are all these startups for real?
+Forkast.News dives into the data to find the truth behind the numbers.

 The modern convenience of Alibaba enables rapid, on-demand consumerism that’s worth tens of billions of dollars.
 So what if Alibaba — and its competitors — turned the technological might that it used to develop modern Chinese consumerism over to developing modern Chinese charity?

 Not enough startups and young talent are as gung ho about blockchain as they are about hotter categories such as such as AI, media or the sharing economy.